AcalaNetwork/bodhi.js/evm-subql/README.md

 # @acala-network/evm-subql
-Subquery services that index and query Acala EVM+ transactions.
+Subquery services that index and query Acala EVM+ transactions and logs.

 ## Run
 ### prepare